Residential Buildings

 BCR6 is a multi-phase development consisting of two six-storey wood-frame rental buildings for faculty and staff and an 18-storey concrete market rental tower.
 A childcare facility with outdoor play areas and residential amenities will be integrated into the base of the tower.

-Given the scale of the development, McAuley Consulting developed alternative solutions to allow for separation of fire alarm audible zones between buildings and multiple firefighter response points to facilitate response.
+Given the scale of the development, McAuley Architectural Consulting developed alternative solutions to allow for separation of fire alarm audible zones between buildings and multiple firefighter response points to facilitate response.
 The building is also on a sloping site which required alternative solution approach to avoid applying all high building measures to the mid-rise buildings.

 ZGF Architects with UBC Properties Trust

 BCR9 is a six-storey rental residential building in UBC Wesbrook Village.
-The wood-frame structure contains 160 dwelling units above a single-storey parkade.
-McAuley Consulting worked across multiple development sites, including BCR5 and BCR6, to ensure consistent master plan code compliance.
+The wood-frame structure contains 152 dwelling units above a single-storey parkade.

 W 28th & Willow